 Step #3.
 Tap on Settings.

 Step #4.
-Under General, you can check out when your Google Play app updates.
+In General, you can check out when your Google Play app updates.
 Tap on Auto-update apps and make sure Auto-update apps over Wi-Fi is selected.
 Make sure your device is connected to Wi-Fi.

 Reset your Google account